RitchieEinstein/springboot-data-pipeline-ws/README.md

 This service acts as the API Endpoints host.
 The main task of this service are as follows.

 - API to consume incoming messages and perform basic sanity and push them into the queue.
-- API to pull all messages / paginated message list from the database.
+- API to pull all messages / paginated message list from the database (Paginated query will order the data by Timestamp ASC).
 - Util Method to calculate the palindrome length as per the requirement.

 #### Websock-Streamer Service